ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * session\_id: This parameter identifies a 'session' which the EDHOC information is associated with, but does not necessarily identify a specific EDHOC session.
 In this document, "session\_id" identifies a token series.
 In JSON, the "session\_id" value is a Base64 encoded byte string.
 In CBOR, the "session\_id" type is a byte string, and has label 0.

-* methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
+* methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of RFC9528}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
 In CBOR, the "methods" is an integer or an array of integers, and has label 1.

-* cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of I-D.ietf-lake-edhoc}}).
+* cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of RFC9528}}).
 If the set is composed of a single EDHOC cipher suite, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC cipher suite.
 In JSON, the "cipher\_suites" value is an integer or an array of integers.
 In CBOR, the "cipher\_suites" is an integer or an array of integers, and has label 2.

-* message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}) is supported.
+* message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of RFC9528}}) is supported.
 In JSON, the "message\_4" value is a boolean.
 In CBOR, "message\_4" is the simple value "true" or "false", and has label 4.

 * comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}) is supported.
 In JSON, the "comb\_req" value is a boolean.
 In CBOR, "comb\_req" is the simple value "true" or "false", and has label 5.

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
 In CBOR, "uri\_path" is a text string, and has label 6.

-* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC session, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC session, as per {{Section A.1 of RFC9528}}.
 In JSON, the "osc\_ms\_len" value is an integer.
 In CBOR, the "osc\_ms\_len" type is unsigned integer, and has label 7.

-* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC session, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC session, as per {{Section A.1 of RFC9528}}.
 In JSON, the "osc\_salt\_len" value is an integer.
 In CBOR, the "osc\_salt\_len" type is unsigned integer, and has label 8.

 * osc\_version: This parameter specifies the OSCORE Version number that the two EDHOC peers have to use when using OSCORE.
 For more information about this parameter, see {{Section 5.4 of RFC8613}}.
 In JSON, the "osc\_version" value is an integer.
 In CBOR, the "osc\_version" type is unsigned integer, and has label 9.

-* cred\_types: This parameter specifies a set of supported types of authentication credentials for EDHOC (see {{Section 3.5.2 of I-D.ietf-lake-edhoc}}).
+* cred\_types: This parameter specifies a set of supported types of authentication credentials for EDHOC (see {{Section 3.5.2 of RFC9528}}).
 If the set is composed of a single type of authentication credential, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one type of authentication credential.
 In JSON, the "cred\_types" value is an integer or an array of integers.
 In CBOR, "cred\_types" is an integer or an array of integers, and has label 9.
 The integer values are taken from the "EDHOC Authentication Credential Types" registry defined in {{I-D.ietf-core-oscore-edhoc}}.

-* id\_cred\_types: This parameter specifies a set of supported types of authentication credential identifiers for EDHOC (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}).
+* id\_cred\_types: This parameter specifies a set of supported types of authentication credential identifiers for EDHOC (see {{Section 3.5.3 of RFC9528}}).
 If the set is composed of a single type of authentication credential identifier, this is encoded as an integer or a text string.
 Otherwise, the set is encoded as an array, where each array element encodes one type of authentication credential identifier, as an integer or a text string.
 In JSON, the "id\_cred\_types" value is an integer, or a text string, or an array of integers and text strings.
 In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and has label 10.
 The integer or text string values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

-* eads: This parameter specifies a set of supported EDHOC External Authorization Data (EAD) items, identified by their ead\_label (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
+* eads: This parameter specifies a set of supported EDHOC External Authorization Data (EAD) items, identified by their ead\_label (see {{Section 3.8 of RFC9528}}).
 If the set is composed of a single ead\_label, this is encoded as an unsigned integer.
 Otherwise, the set is encoded as an array of unsigned integers, where each array element encodes one ead\_label.
 In JSON, the "eads" value is an unsigned integer or an array of unsigned integers.
 In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and has label 11.
-The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{I-D.ietf-lake-edhoc}}.
+The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{RFC9528}}.

 * initiator: This parameter specifies whether the EDHOC Initiator role is supported.
 In JSON, the "initiator" value is a boolean.
 In CBOR, "initiator" is the simple value "true" (0xf5) or "false" (0xf4), and has label 12.